-In virtual supports, the use of cameras in bathrooms or bedrooms is not permitted.
+In virtual supports, the use of cameras in bathrooms or bedrooms impacting the participant's dignity and privacy is not permitted.
 Virtual supports reinforce community integration by encouraging the participant to engage in community life as independently as possible and to be able to safely engage in activities in his or her home or in the community without relying on the physical presence of staff to accomplish those activities.

 The participant's services may not be delivered via virtual support 100% of the time.
 The participant must always have the option to request in-person services.
-The amount of time chosen shall be determined during the personcentered planning process and outlined in the Individual Service Plan.
+The amount of time chosen shall be determined during the person-centered planning process and outlined in the Individual Service Plan.
 Provider must use a HIPAA compliant service delivery method (e.g. Microsoft Teams, Zoom for Healthcare).
 HIPAA rules apply to all covered entities regarding HIPAA Privacy and Security.
 Participant will be given education and support on the use of virtual supports by their chosen provider.
 Virtual supports are not a system to provide surveillance or for staff convenience.